 Ask about the HVAC system’s age

 An HVAC system has a lifespan of about 15 years before it needs replacement.
-While many systems can operate well beyond that, newer models are more energy efficient and will save money in the long run.
-If the property’s HVAC system is approaching or well beyond 15 years old, factor the cost of a new system into your purchase plans.
+While many systems can operate well beyond that, newer models are more energy-efficient and will save money in the long run.
+If the rental property’s HVAC system is approaching 15 years or older, factor the cost of a new system into your purchase plans.

 Ask about past maintenance

 As with buying a used car, you’ll want a complete history of the HVAC equipment.
 Ask the current homeowner for a history of the unit.
 Ideally, technicians who have serviced the unit in the past have left a dated job ticket on or near the equipment.